anaptoro/env_tradeoff/mvp_fullstack/README.md

 (env)$ python -m flask --app app run --host 0.0.0.0 --port 5002

 ```
-Finally open the index.html file contained into the mvp_fullstack_front folder in your browser.
+Finally, open the index.html file contained into the mvp_fullstack_front folder in your browser.